SiKh2025/DataProcessingandStorageAssignment/README.md

 2)Paste it into a new project file in your IDE (named DataProcessingandStorageAssignment.cpp).
 3)Use the IDE's build and run commands to compile and execute the program.

+*Note: Can also acess raw code file and copy code from there, pasting into an IDE, if you do not want to download any files*

 **Using the Program**:

 After starting the program, input commands directly into the console.
 Supported commands are: